jc566/Youtube_Solutions/Powershell Scripts/RetentionRate/README.md

-<a href = "https://youtu.be/bGI-uidHfxA">XML Serialization/Deserialization & 70-483 Exam Prep C#
+<a href = "https://youtu.be/bGI-uidHfxA">Apply Retention Rate using both Time and/or Max Threshold